VLCTechHub/VLCTechHub-site/README.md

 ## 🚀 How to build this site

-Please refer to the section [How to build this site](https://github.com/VLCTechHub/VLCTechHub-site/blob/master/CONTRIBUTING.md#-construyendo-el-sitio-web) in the colaboration guide
+Please refer to the section [How to build this site](https://github.com/VLCTechHub/VLCTechHub-site/blob/master/CONTRIBUTING.md#-construyendo-el-sitio-web) in the colaboration guide.

 ## 🤝 How to contribute